 Specialty Not available Not available

-Aetna HDHP with HSA
+Cigna HDHP with HSA

-The Aetna HDHP is a high-deductible coverage with a tax-free Health Savings Account (HSA) that helps you save money and plan ahead for future medical expenses.
+The Cigna HDHP is a high-deductible coverage with a tax-free Health Savings Account (HSA) that helps you save money and plan ahead for future medical expenses.
 This combination gives you more control over your money and rewards you for making healthy, cost-conscious choices.

 As an added bonus, Conga will contribute to your HSA: $500 for employee-only coverage or $1,000 if you cover dependents.
-With the Aetna HDHP plan, you can see any provider you wish, but you’ll pay less when you stay in network.
+With the Cigna HDHP plan, you can see any provider you wish, but you’ll pay less when you stay in network.

-The Aetna HDHP covers a wide range of range of health care services, including doctors' services, inpatient and outpatient hospital care, prescription drug coverage, pregnancy and childbirth, fertility services, mental health services, and more.
+The Cigna HDHP covers a wide range of range of health care services, including doctors' services, inpatient and outpatient hospital care, prescription drug coverage, pregnancy and childbirth, fertility services, mental health services, and more.

-How the Aetna HDHP Works
+How the Cigna HDHP Works

 You pay the plan premium from your paycheck (pre-tax) to have coverage.